Quantum computing comes out of the closet

 Putting a spin on quantum computing claims

 Rigetti expects that, within three years, its community of developers will reach so-called “quantum advantage”–getting results faster or cheaper with a combination of quantum and classical computers than with a classical machine alone.
-That’s a bold claim in the industry, but D-Wave says it’s passed that milestone.
+That’s a bold claim in the industry, but D-Wave says it’s passed that milestone, which it brands “customer advantage.”
 “We have [clients] working on 100 applications.
-Many of them are achieving [quantum] advantage already,” says D-Wave’s SVP of marketing, Jen Houston.
+Many of them are achieving customer advantage already,” says D-Wave’s SVP of marketing, Jen Houston.
 She and Baratz point to customers like OTI Lumionics, which they say is using their technology to model new molecules for OLED lighting.

 Observers remain wary.
 “I’m always skeptical until I actually speak with a customer firsthand,” says Dekate.
 “Vendors will always say some interesting things to push their technology.”

 By bringing its technology into the open, D-Wave is allowing many more people to test its claims, and trade notes.
 “We’ve had—up until now–20, 30, 40 customers that have been doing really interesting application work,” says Baratz.
+(Many had been accessing the systems over the cloud since 2011.)
 “Now they and hundreds of thousands of developers that we’re opening the system up to will be able to communicate and interact with one another.”

 Hundreds of thousands sounds quite optimistic.
 Quantum computing is still a rather niche field for savvy early tinkerers, says Dekate.
 But he agrees that opening up these computers–whatever quantum technology they use–could have a huge benefit to advancing the nascent technology.
 “If you have a problem set that can benefit from quantum computing, irrespective of the platform type, rethinking your approach, rethinking your problems, and thinking in a quantum mindset absolutely is going to be helpful,” he says.